nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 ##### Figure Out the Implications of the Problem

-Hamming
+If you identify a problem in your day-to-day, think through how others are affected (or not) by the issue.
+What are the side effects?
+What are the problems that create this problem?

+Richard W. Hamming offers advice on making this a habit:

-“...when you learn something new, think of other applications of it, ones which have not arisen in your past but which might in your future.”
+> ...when you learn something new, think of other applications of it, ones which have not arisen in your past but which might in your future.

-##### Implement the Solution
+##### Implementing Solutions

 This one's all you.
+The important thing to keep in mind is to experiment and iterate.
+Implementing a solution doesn't mean you're done finding the problem.
+It might mean you just created more problems to solve!
+Win-win!

 #### Divergent thinking